ravibpatel/AutoUpdater.NET/README.md

 * ChangelogURL (string) : URL of the webpage specifying changes in the new update.
 * CurrentVersion (Version) : Newest version of the application available to download.
 * InstalledVersion (Version) : Version of the application currently installed on the user's PC.
+* Description (Optional): Provided description for the update.